ChaseWood/Unit-2-Project/Project README.md

 ## Project Description

-A react app that searches Magic: The Gathering cards.
+A react app that searches and filters Magic: The Gathering cards.
+Also shows up to date pricing information per card.

 ## API